-

 The best practice about tracing is:

-- The duration for which the trace is run must be as limited as possible when you still ensure the packets of interest are captured.
+- The duration for which the trace is run must be as limited as possible when you still ensure that the relevant packets are captured.

 - Schedule the tracing activity to happen at a time when the number of users (and hence the traffic) is greatly reduced, such as during off hours.